dmerejkowsky/blog/content/en/post/0116-optimistic-merging.md

 If there was some non-trivial changes (like a missed opportunity for a refactoring), I can just create an issue with a task list for instance.

+I can also start a pull request and have *Mallory* review it.

 # Conclusion